keski/RSPUEngine/README.md

-# RDFStarEngine
+# RSPUEngine

-This document describes the current state of the RDFStarStar as of May, 2019, and clarifies some important terms and design decisions.
-The engine based on the RSP-QL semantics but implements the RDF\* and SPARQL\* extensions to represent and query statement-level metadata.
-The store is based primarily on Apache Jena 3.7.0.
+This document describes the current state of the RSPUEngine as of December, 2019, and clarifies some important terms and design decisions.
+The engine based on [RSPQLStarEngine](https://github.com/keski/RSPQLStarEngine), which implements the RDF\* and SPARQL\* extension of the RSP-QL semantics to represent and query statement-level metadata.
+The system is primarily based on Apache Jena 3.7.0, but implements a different query execution engine.

 ## RSP-QL
 RSP-QL is an extension of standard SPARQL, developed by the RSP W3C Community Group (www.w3id.org/rsp)